 User Internet Privacy

-Users who do much of their purchasing on the internet are looking to regain privacy, and many have already resorted to the use of VPN services.
+Users who do much of their purchasing on the internet are looking to regain privacy, and many have already resorted to the use of VPN services, luckily you can find a torguard vpn promo code online.
 This resort is to get around internet privacy issues and stop anyone from being able to cache online activity and use it for their own purpose.

 How Cryptocurrencies Protect Privacy

 Flaws in BTC range from the way transactions are performed and the visibility of transactions that are made.
 Many coins since BTC was conceived have taken a step back and striven toward making privacy one of their main benefits.
 Proof of Work and Proof of Stake make transactions secure yet visible in the public ledger of the Blockchain.
 For many users, this visibility is too much.

 One of the first cryptocurrencies that focus on private transactions is Komodo that uses a delayed proof of work.
 Here backups are made of your Blockchain’s data where it is notarized, so all sizes of transactions come with full security with added privacy by integrating Zero-knowledge proofs.